sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDK-Integration/unity-sdk.md

 5. **Press Play:** the component initializes the SDK, verifies the signature, spawns the Mediation Debugger (toggle with backquote `\``), and logs sanitized ad events to the Console.

 The rest of this guide breaks each step down in detail.

 ---

+## BYO-first at a glance
+- Core package does not include vendor Unity SDKs.
+You control which vendor packages you import.
+- Single entry point (`ApexMediationEntryPoint`) initializes once per session and centralizes consent.
+- Sandbox flags let you iterate adapters quickly without changing code (DEBUG/dev builds only).
+- Adapter Dev Kit (iOS/tvOS) and Android parity allow validating adapters without bundling them in core.

+---